dcasado/weight-tracker/README.md

 # Technologies used

 The backend is implemented on rust using the axum framework while the front end is plain html, css and javascript with the library Charts.js for the visualizations and handlebars for the templates.
-It uses postgres as database.
+It uses sqlite as database.